telicent-oss/smart-caches-core/docs/event-sources/index.md

 A payload **CANNOT** contain both a `DatasetGraph` and an `RDFPatch`, it will always contain one or the other, **NEVER** both.

-As of `0.14.0` payloads can also be lazily deserialized, see [Lazy Deserialization](kafka.md#lazy-deserialization) for more details.
-The new `isReady()` method can be used to check whether the payload has been deserialized yet.
+As of `0.37.0` payloads inherit from `LazyPayload` and are always lazily deserialized, see [Lazy Deserialization](kafka.md#lazy-deserialization) for more details.
+The `isReady()` method can be used to check whether the payload has been deserialized yet.

 # Dependency